USS Crommelin: 1980s

 In the summer of 1986, Crommelin was awarded every departmental and divisional excellence award and won its first Navy "E" award.
 In 1987, Crommelin was assigned to Destroyer Squadron 13 and began an accelerated deployment with the Constellation battle group.
 Crommelin was the first FFG to deploy with two LAMPS MK III helicopters embarked.
 Crommelin was assigned to Commander, Middle East Force from 1 July to 25 August 1987, earning a Meritorious Unit Commendation and Armed Forces Expeditionary Medal for the convoy escort of the first five reflagged Kuwaiti tankers in Operation Earnest Will.

 On 1 January 1988, Crommelin was reassigned to Destroyer Squadron 9, and on 6 March 1988, the ship received a second consecutive Navy "E" award.
 Upon completion of its second availability period at Todd Pacific Shipyard, Crommelin was deployed in March 1989 again to the Persian Gulf.

+1990s

 In October 1990 Crommelin was deployed in support of joint service, counternarcotics operations in the Central, South American, and Caribbean theater.
 Crommelin was awarded the Joint Meritorious Unit Award for its performance during this deployment.
 In 1991, Crommelin received the Navy "E" as well as its fifth consecutive warfare excellence awards for anti-air and anti-surface warfare, navigation and seamanship, damage control, engineering, and communications.
 On 1 September 1991, Crommelin shifted homeports to Pearl Harbor, Hawaii, and joined Destroyer Squadron 31.

 Crommelin completed a second four-month counternarcotics deployment in the Central, South American and Caribbean theater from November 1992 to March 1993.
 Upon return to its homeport of Pearl Harbor, Hawaii, Crommelin was assigned to Commander Naval Surface Group, Middle Pacific.

 From 6 July to 14 December 1994, Crommelin was assigned to the battle group in the Western Pacific for Korean contingency operations.
 There, Crommelin received the Meritorious Unit Commendation Award for the prosecution of a Chinese Han class submarine.
 Upon completion of this deployment she underwent dry-docking SRA-5 at Pearl Harbor Naval Shipyard, following which she began the cycle for her 1996 Western Pacific deployment with the battle group.

 After a three-month work up cycle, Crommelin deployed with the Carl Vinson battle group on 20 May 1996.
 This deployment took Crommelin and her crew back to the Persian Gulf for a variety of missions, including escorting ships through the Straits of Hormuz, patrolling the Northern Persian Gulf, and conducting maritime interception operations.
 Crommelin returned from that deployment on 20 November 1996.